SiegelDaniel/kuksa.invehicle/app-ids/wiki/QuickStart_Ubuntu.md

 The following steps are very similar to the steps described in the [Quick Start Guide for Kuksa](QuickStart_Kuksa.md).
 Thus, we keep the descriptions brief.

 ## Filling the database
-Edit the config.xml to look as follows
+Edit the config.json to look as follows
 ```
 {
     "stide": {